Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Problem description

-Now, we describe the structure of the porous medium of interest.
+In this section, we describe the structure of the heterogeneous porous medium of interest.

-We assume that $\Om^\eps$ is an $\eps$-periodic unbounded open set of $\Real^d, d\in \{2, 3\},$ which is subdivided into a periodic distribution of cells $Y^\eps$, with each cell being equal and defined up to a scaled translation of a reference unit cell $Y$.
-The unit cell consists of two distinct parts-a gas-filled part and a solid part.
-We denote by $Y_{\rm s}$, the solid part of $Y$ having a smooth boundary denoted by $\Gamma$.
-The gas-filled part is a smooth connected open set defined by $Y_{\rm g}=Y\setminus \overline{Y}_{\rm s}.$ We denote the collection of the periodically distributed solid parts by $Y^\eps_{\textrm s,k}=\eps \big(k+Y_{\rm s}\big)$ and thus the periodically distributed boundaries is denoted by $\Gamma^\eps_{k}=\eps \big(k+\Gamma\big)$.
-Thus, the the ensemble of the periodically translated solid parts, the matrix of connected gas-filled parts and the ensemble of the solid boundaries can be written as
+We assume $\Om^\eps$ to be an $\eps$-periodic unbounded open set of $\Real^d$, where $d\in \{2, 3\},$ is the space dimension. $\eps$ is a scale parameter defined as the ratio between the period in the arrangement of the reactive obstacles and a characteristic macroscopic length scale of interest.
+The porous medium is subdivided into a periodic distribution of cells $Y^\eps$, with each cell being equal and defined up to a scaled translation of a reference unit cell $Y=[0,1]^d$.
+The unit cell consists of two distinct parts: a gas-filled part and a solid part.
+We denote by $Y_{\rm s}$ the solid part of $Y$.
+Denote by $\Gamma$ its smooth boundary.
+The gas-filled part is a smooth connected open set defined by $Y_{\rm g}=Y\setminus \overline{Y}_{\rm s}.$ We represent the collection of the periodically distributed solid parts by $Y^\eps_{\textrm s,k}=\eps \big(k+Y_{\rm s}\big),$ and thus the periodically distributed boundaries becomes $\Gamma^\eps_{k}=\eps \big(k+\Gamma\big)$ for each multi-index $k\in \mathbb{Z}^d$.
+By these notations, the ensemble of the periodically translated solid parts, the matrix of connected gas-filled parts and the ensemble of the solid boundaries can be written as

-For the $\eps$-periodic representation of the porous medium, we assume that all involved physical parameters and functions are rapidly oscillating.
-That is, for a given function $\psi$, one may write $\psi^{\eps}(x) = \psi(x/\eps)$, for all macroscopic variable $x\in\Om^\eps$ with $y=x/\eps$ representing the microscopic variable.
-We also assume that the function $\psi(y)$ and physical parameters can be extended by $Y$-periodicity to the whole $\mathbb{R}^d$ (with a period length $\eps$).~Thus, the triplet ($T, \C, b$) can be written as ($T^{\eps},C^{\eps}, b^{\eps}$), pointing out this way the dependence of the solution vector on the $\eps$-changes in the domain.
-We refer to \cite{Hornung91} for a rigorous mathematical description of the geometry of the (periodic) porous media.
+Compatible with the $\eps$-periodic representation of the porous medium, we assume that all involved physical quantities and functions are rapidly oscillating.
+That is, for a given function $\psi$, we write $\psi^{\eps}(x) = \psi(x/\eps)$ for all macroscopic variable $x\in\Om^\eps$ with $y=x/\eps$ representing the microscopic variable.
+We also assume that the function $\psi(y)$ and all physical quantities can be extended by $Y$-periodicity to the whole of $\mathbb{R}^d$ (with a period $\eps$).~Thus, the triplet ($T, \C, b$) can be written as ($T^{\eps}, \C^{\eps}, b^{\eps}$).
+The superscript $\eps$ points out this way the dependence of the solution vector on the $\eps$-changes in the medium.
+We refer to \cite{Cioranescu99,Cioranescu07a} for a rigorous mathematical description of the geometry of the (periodic) porous media.
 Without loss of generality, we will sometimes use throughout the paper